Are you a Sunday driver? Looking for stunning and unique scenery to quench an unquenchable thirst for beauty?

 A Mt.
-Hood drive is your best bet for the ultimate scenic drives.
-Mountains, lakes, rivers, the Columbia River Gorge, Hood River County, waterfalls, and more await you along our scenic highways.
+Hood drive is your best bet for the ultimate adventure.
+Mountains, lakes, rivers, the Columbia River Gorge, Hood River County, waterfalls and more await you along our scenic highways.
 Take time to explore them all.

 The Fruit Loop is just an hour away from Portland.
 Located in the national scenic area called the Columbia River Gorge, and the nation’s largest pear-growing region, this is one of the few places that offers the complete experience of growing, producing and then enjoying fruit and wine.